 Wilson promoted Shula to defensive coordinator in 1961.
 Besides that tremendous secondary, Shula added Hall of Famers Joe Schmidt and Alex Karras under his command, not to mention standout linemen Darris McCord and Roger Brown.Embed from Getty Images

 Detroit Lions Head Coach George Wilson with Joe Schmidt and Alex Karras

 Shula stayed as defensive coordinator for two seasons.
 Statistically, the Lions placed third in the NFL in 1961 and second in 1962.
 Shula was the Lions’ defensive coordinator for Detroit’s famous Thanksgiving Game victory over the Green Bay Packers in 1962.
 It was the only loss the Packers had all season.
 (FUN FACT: the Packers Defensive Line coach in 1962 was Dick Voris, the man who hired Don Shula at the University of Virginia).

 1960s Playoff Bowl

 Those Lions teams didn’t make the playoffs but finished in the Runner-Up Bowl (also called the Playoff Bowl) each of those three seasons.
 It is noteworthy that the Lions won all three of those games and that under today’s format they would have easily made the playoffs.

-The Lions share a common thread of barely missing the playoffs with a team Don Shula would soon direct as head coach – the Baltimore Colts.
-History doesn’t answer the question of how those Lions and Colts teams might have fared in an expanded playoff format, but it certainly answers if Shula could attain his potential in the National Football League as a head coach.
+The Lions share a common thread of barely missing the playoffs with a team Don Shula would soon direct as head coach: the Baltimore Colts.
+History doesn’t answer the question of how those Lions and Colts teams might have fared in an expanded playoff format.
+However, it certainly answers if Shula could attain his potential in the National Football League as a head coach.
 The answer is a resounding, “Yes.”